Project type: Bridge Project

-The EXPLAIN-ME initiative seeks to optimize the utility of feedback provided by healthcare explainable AI (XAI).
+This initiative seeks to optimize the utility of feedback provided by healthcare explainable AI (XAI).
 We will approach this problem both in static healthcare applications, where clinical decisions are based on data already collected, and in dynamic applications, where data is collected on the fly to continually improve confidence in the clinical decision.
+Via an interdisciplinary effort between XAI, medical simulation, participatory design and HCI, we aim to optimize the explanations provided by the XAI to be of maximal utility for clinicians, supporting technology utility and acceptance in the clinic.

 Classification of a renal tumor as malign or benign is an example of a decision that needs to be taken under time pressure.
 If malign, the patient should be operated immediately to prevent cancer from spreading to the rest of the body, and thus a false positive diagnosis may lead to the unnecessary destruction of a kidney and other complications.
 While AI methods can be shown statistically to be more precise than an expert physician, there is a need for extending it with explanation for a decision– and only the physicians know what “a good explanation” is.
 This motivates a collaborative design and development process to find the best balance between what is technically possible and what is clinically needed.